What You Need to Know About Avandia

 While some side effects can be mild and not noticeable right away, you should pay attention to any gradual changes your body may experience as a warning sign to possibly more harmful side effects.Avandia Legal Info

 Since 2007 the FDA (Food and Drug Administration) has discovered potential safety concerns with Type 2 diabetes drug Avandia.
 GlaxoSmithKline, the makers of the drug Avandia, did not originally disclose detailed information about potential side effects.
 Possible harmful side effects include:

 Avandia is a type 2 diabetes drug, however, it acts differently than other Type 2 diabetes drugs.
 While other drugs help the body to create more insulin, Avandia actually helps the body use its own natural insulin.
 This difference allows Avandia to work with other drugs to treat Type 2 diabetes.

-Side effects do to other medications are a posibility, as well as side effects do to the combination of Avandia and other medications.
-Before combining Avandia with any other medications, type 2 diabetes medications or other forms of medication, consult with your doctor about possible risks.
+Side effects due to other medications are a possibility, as well as side effects due to the combination of Avandia and other medications.
+Before combining Avandia with any other medications, type 2 diabetes medications, or other forms of medication, consult with your doctor about possible risks.
 If you notice any of the mild side effects stop taking Avandia immediately and consult with your doctor.

 If you would like to discuss your legal options, call us at 916.921.6400 or 800.404.5400 to set up a FREE consultation.